Wed May 20 2026News

 Deadline

-Tasks must be submitted and merged by August 17, 2026.
+Pull requests must be submitted by August 17, 2026.
+Review, iteration, and merge happen after the deadline, but no new PRs will be accepted past that date.
 Starting early is highly recommended — most tasks require a few rounds of feedback and iteration before they're ready to merge.

 RESOURCES

 Join our Discord and reach out to @stevendi11 on Discord or stevendi@stanford.edu to get involved.
-Key channels: #tb-science for general discussion, #tb-science-announcements for project updates, #tb-science-task-ideas for quick early feedback on ideas, and #tb-science-task-proposals for submitted proposals, automated reviews, and reviewer feedback.
-Join our weekly meeting every Monday at 9am PT.
+Key channels: #tb-science for general discussion and early feedback on task ideas, #tb-science-announcements for project updates, and #tb-science-task-proposals for submitted proposals, automated reviews, and reviewer feedback.
+Drop into our weekly meetings and office hours — see the Terminal-Bench Science calendar for the schedule.

 Acknowledgements

 Terminal-Bench Science is an open academic collaboration hosted by Stanford University and the Laude Institute.
 As part of the Terminal-Bench franchise, it is built by the Terminal-Bench & Harbor Framework team, and scientific contributors.
-We thank the Laude Institute and 2077AI for API credits that power benchmark evaluations.
+We thank Snorkel AI for support via the Open Benchmarks Grants program, the Laude Institute via the Slingshots program, and 2077AI for API credits that power benchmark evaluations.

 Contact